google-gemini/cookbook/README.md

 ## Contributing
 Contributions are welcome.
 See [contributing](https://github.com/google-gemini/gemini-api-cookbook/blob/main/CONTRIBUTING.md) to learn more.

-Thank you for developing with Gemini!
+Thank you for developing with the Gemini API!
 We’re excited to see what you create.